BuildASpacePro/BuildASpaceProSite/_posts/2025-04-13-2-Communications.markdown

 ---
 layout: post
-title: "First Attempt"
+title: "2.
+Communications"
 date: 2025-04-13 12:00:00 +0000
-categories: blog attempt
+categories: RF, optical, comms, subsystem
 ---

 In this post, we explore our first attempt at creating a blog post using Jekyll.
 As part of this, let's include a quick guide on how to install Wireshark on Ubuntu.